IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 IP address literals do not provide enough context for TLS ServerNameIndicator to be useful {{?RFC6066}}.
 This limits the firmware repository to be a single tenant on that IP address, and for IPv4 (at least), this is no longer a sustainable use of IP addresses.

-Finally, it is common in some content-distribution networks (CDN) to use multiple layers of DNS CNAMEs in order to isolate the content-owner's naming system from changes in how the distribution network is organized.
+Finally, it is common in some Content Distribution Networks (CDNs) to use multiple layers of DNS CNAMEs in order to isolate the content-owner's naming system from changes in how the distribution network is organized.

 A non-deterministic name or address that is returned within the update protocol, the MUD controller is unable to know what the name is.
 It is therefore unable to make sure that the communication to retrieve the new firmware is permitted by the MUD enforcement point.

-## Use of non-deterministic DNS names in-protocol
+## Use of Non-deterministic DNS Names in-protocol

 A second pattern is for a control protocol to connect to a known HTTP endpoint.
 This is easily described in MUD.
-Within that control protocol references are made to additional content at other URLs.
+References within that control protocol are made to additional content at other URLs.
 The values of those URLs do not fit any easily described pattern and may point at arbitrary names.

-Those names are often within some third-party Content-Distribution-Network (CDN) system, or may be arbitrary names in a cloud-provider storage system (i.e., {{AmazonS3}}, or {{Akamai}}).
+Those names are often within some third-party CDN system, or may be arbitrary names in a cloud-provider storage system (e.g., {{AmazonS3}}, or {{Akamai}}).
 Some of the name components may be specified by the provider.

 Such names may be unpredictably chosen by the content provider, and not the content owner, and so impossible to insert into a MUD file.